 What's this story about?

-John Merrick (John Hurt) is born deformed after his mother is brutally attacked by a wild elephant.
+John Merrick (John Hurt) is born deformed after his mother is attacked by a wild elephant.
 Known as the “Elephant Man”, he's presented as a freak by his manager Bytes (Freddie Jones).
-When he’s discovered by surgeon Frederick Treves (Anthony Hopkins), his fate changes dramatically.
+When he’s discovered by Frederick Treves (Anthony Hopkins), his fate changes dramatically.
 Merrick is an intelligent man who's faced terrible cruelty.
 Treves develops a friendship with this misunderstood guy and fights to pull him out of his former life.

 How does this film connect with the themes of Eraserhead?